Antonio Annarumma

-Antonio Annarumma (10 January 1947, Monteforte Irpino, Campania – 19 November 1969, Milan) was an Italian policeman who was killed at age 22 while serving during a demonstration organized by the Italian (Marxist–Leninist) Communist Party and from the Student Movement.
+Antonio Annarumma (10 January 1947, Monteforte Irpino, Campania – 19 November 1969, Milan) was an Italian policeman who was killed at the age of 22 while serving during a demonstration organized by the Italian (Marxist–Leninist) Communist Party and from the Student Movement.
 He is sometimes considered to be the first victim of the Years of Lead, a period of social and political upheaval in Italy.